 Sarah has spent the past 7 years in private practice focusing her attention on grief, loss, and trauma, with specific focus upon traumatic grief and attachment trauma.
 Sarah is a certified EMDR therapist and believes in an integrative- mind, body, and spirit- approach to therapy.

 Sarah has experience working with individuals and families facing a variety of personal and relational difficulties.
 She believes in the beauty of diversity and is supportive of all people in their journey toward growth and healing.
-Above all, she is of the belief that for therapy to be effective, a safe and supportive therapeutic relationship is necessary.
-It is her goal and desire to support every client in their individual and personal search for hope and healing in the midst of life’s difficult circumstances.
+Above all, she is of the belief that for therapy to be effective, a safe and connected therapeutic relationship is foundational.
+It is her goal and desire to support every client in their personal search for hope and healing amid life’s difficult circumstances.